Scholarship Message from the Athletic Director

 The test is administered on a computer.
 The baseline is adequate for two years.
 Therefore, if a student participated on a YC team last season and had an ImPACT test, he or she is not required to repeat it this season.

-Please email Mr. Brad Hayek at email@example.com to see if a valid ImPACT Test is on file.
+Please email Mr. Josh Cross at firstname.lastname@example.org to see if a valid ImPACT Test is on file.
 Athletes will NOT be permitted to practice until the test is completed.
 It is the athlete’s responsibility to be sure the updated baseline report is on file at YC.
-Students MUST check with Mr. Hayek to see if the updated ImPACT Test was transmitted properly and is on file.
+Students MUST check with Mr. Cross to see if the updated ImPACT Test was transmitted properly and is on file.